Qiskit/qiskit_sphinx_theme/CONTRIBUTING.md

 Then, to run the tests locally:

 1. `npm install`
-2. Build the docs with Furo, `THEME=_qiskit_furo tox -e docs`
+2. Build the docs, `tox -e docs`
 3. `npm run test-snapshots`

-You must rebuild the docs with `THEME=_qiskit_furo tox -e docs` whenever you make changes to the theme or docs folder.
+You must rebuild the docs with `tox -e docs` whenever you make changes to the theme or docs folder.
 The docs will not automatically rebuild.

 ### How to update the expected snapshot for intentional changes